-"I would not play with them [Juventus] even if they tripled my salary," he told la Repubblica.
-"I have a contract until 2017, I'm living a dream playing in Naples just now, though, I could evaluate an experience abroad."
+"I would not play with them even if they tripled my salary," he told la Repubblica of Juve.
+"I have a contract until 2017, I'm living a dream playing in Naples just now ... though I could evaluate an experience abroad."

-Rafael Benitez took over from Mazzarri since his departure to Inter and has already started to rebuild for the coming season with the signings of goalkeeper Rafael and Real Madrid duo defender Raul Albiol and midfielder Jose Callejon.
+Rafael Benitez took over after Mazzarri's departure to Inter and has already started to rebuild for the coming season with the signings of Real Madrid duo Raul Albiol and Jose Callejon plus goalkeeper Rafael, with reports claiming that Gonzalo Higuain could be the next to make the switch.

-And Insigne says he is relishing the prospect of developing his game under the Spaniard and hoping that a player like Higuain can help fill the void left by Edinson Cavani's departure to Paris Saint-Germain.
+Insigne says that he is relishing the prospect of developing his game under the Spaniard and hopes that a player like Higuain can help fill the void left by Edinson Cavani's departure to Paris Saint-Germain.

 "The fans don't put pressure on me.
 It doesn't weigh on me to be a Neopolitan in Napoli.
 I think only of the good of the team.